bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/ref-type.md

 On the last line there is a conditional operator that chooses either `user.hi` or `user.bye`.
 In this case the result is `user.hi`.

 Then the method is immediately called with parentheses `()`.
-But it doesn’t work correctly!
+But it doesn't work correctly!

 As you can see, the call results in an error, because the value of `"this"` inside the call becomes `undefined`.